Metamaterials for biosensing

 Figure 2.
 MEIRS observation of cellular response to cholesterol depletion through methyl-beta cyclodextrin (MBCD).
 Different temporal response can be seen through protein absorption, lipid absorption, and plasmonic resonance shift (i.e. refractive index change).

-In the past two decades, people have relied on attenuated total reflectance (ATR) Fourier transform infrared (FTIR) spectroscopic imaging to probe such systems to reduce the infrared penetration depth to a few microns.
-In our previous works, we found a way to further restrict the penetration to a hundred nanometers with plasmonic nanoantennas, also known as the metasurfaces.
-We named the technique – metasurface-enhanced infrared reflection spectroscopy (MEIRS), and used it for either label-free spectroscopy or imaging.
-We had demonstrated MEIRS in various live-cell drug dynamics studies, including trypsin, cholesterol depleting agents, and chemotherapeutics, of live cells enclosed in microfluidics chambers.
-With the recent advancement of commercial mid-infrared quantum cascade laser (QCL), we now have a unique opportunity to acquire high-quality single-cell resolution metasurface-enhanced infrared reflection chemical imaging (MIRCI), which reveals the important protein information in real time.
+With the recent advancement of commercial mid-infrared quantum cascade laser (QCL), we now have a unique opportunity to acquire high-quality single-cell resolution metasurface-enabled inverted reflected-light infrared absorption microscopy (MIRIAM), which reveals the important protein information in real time.
 We built an inverted QCL microscope setup and cultured the cells on a cell-culture multiwell plate.
 The bottom of the multiwells is made of infrared-transparent window and with metasurface fabricated on.
-In this work, we demonstrated two proofs of concept of MIRCI on both fixed cells in water (single-cell resolution and spectroscopy) and live cells (capturing cell adhesion process).
+For hydrated fixed cells, hyperspectral data cubes were sequentially obtained as two-dimensional (2D) images at DFs, enabling the imaging of the cellular organelles (nuclei, cytoplasm, and lipid droplets) distinguished by the MIR vibrations of their predominant molecules – nucleic acids, proteins, and lipids, respectively.
+Additionally, the MIR “movies” of living cells in culture medium were acquired as time-lapse images at one or several wavenumbers, enabling the observation of dynamic cellular processes such as cell spreading and locomotion.
 We also found the laser power in use could be as low as 10 µW.
 The power is only 1/1000 of the laser power used in Raman-based techniques.
 The application provides a novel tool to the drug discovery and fundamental cell biology research.

-Figure 3. (a) Home-built QCL laser scanning microscope.
-The scanning function is implemented with a programmable high-precision microscope motorized stage. (b) SEM image of fixed cells on the Π metasurfaces.
+Figure 3.
+Home-built QCL laser scanning microscope.
+The scanning function is implemented with a programmable high-precision microscope motorized stage.

 Video 1.
-The video of cell adhesion captured by the QCL microscope at Amide II.
+The video of cell adhesion captured by the QCL microscope at 1502invcm.

 3. Integrating metasurfaces with nanostructured substrates – 3D metasurfaces [4]